 Scientific identification and classification, through herbarium preparation and botanical references such as Flora of British India (Hooker, 1875), further add value to these plants for research and conservation.
 Many of the leafy vegetables also have medicinal use, as seen from their application in treating ailments like (Chandravanshi et al., 2018; Sahu & Ekka, 2021).
 This study seeks to preserve this valuable indigenous knowledge, as better understanding the role of leafy vegetables may boost knowledge of the ecological and cultural landscapes of Chhattisgarh in the face of transformation.

-Review of Literature

 Leafy vegetables played a lot of importance in the live so find igneous peoples, with Central Indian communities being no exception.
 There are many studies on the nutritional significance, cultural relevance, and ethnobotanical value of leafy vegetables.
 The subsequent review presents the earlier studies as they relate to the objectives outlined: diversity, traditional knowledge, classification, and cultural significance of leafy vegetables among tribal communities.